sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

     .filter(ee.Filter.lt('CLOUD_COVER', 30));
 ```

-We use the `ee.Filter.lt` to get images that have cloud cover "less than" 30%.
-Notice that we now have 268 images.
+We use the `ee.Filter.lt` to get images with cloud cover "less than" 30%, resulting in 268 images.

 <img align="center" src="../images/intro-gee/fig38.png" vspace="10" width="500">